Dataset Examples

 Graph Selection

-GENG was used to generate starting graphs resulting in 843,335 connected graphs with up to 11 nodes.
-Filtered using topological and steric criteria to 15,726 stable graphs.
+The program GENG was used to generate an initial set of 843,335 connected graphs with up to 11 nodes and a maximum node connectivity of 4.
+These were filtered to 15,726 stable saturated hydrocarbon graphs using:

 Structure Generation